10up/safe-redirect-manager/readme.txt

 == Changelog ==

+= 1.4 (Oct.
+9, 2012) =
+* Include an informational 'X-Safe-Redirect-Manager' header when a redirect occurs.
+Thanks [simonwheatley](https://github.com/simonwheatley) for the pull request

 = 1.3 =
 * safe-redirect-manager.php - Globalize SRM class for use in themes/plugins/scripts.
 Added create_redirect method to make importing easier.